 Residents are chosen out of medical school and enter the three-year program which culminates in eligibility for certification in podiatric surgery.

 The Northport VA Medical Center is the "parent" teaching hospital, and in addition to a one-year rotation there, our podiatry residents also do two years of rotations at Stony Brook University Hospital.
-(Steven Goldman, DPM, is the residency site director of the Northport VA Medical Center).
+(Wendy R. Young, DPM, is the residency site director of the Northport VA Medical Center).

 Stony Brook's Podiatric Surgery Section of the Vascular and Endovascular Surgery Division has two full-time podiatric surgeon faculty members: Valerie A. Brunetti, DPM, on-site program director of the podiatric surgery residency, and Bernard F. Martin, DPM.